Spr3/Anti-Pay-To-Win-Distributing-Mod/README.md

 /STOPWHATDOING - Stops "PayAll" and "BuyOutAuctionHouse"

+/Ignore - Will skip these players on the server when pay players or trying to tp to them

+/IgnoredPlayers - Will show you what players are being ignored

+/TELEPORTTOPLAYERS - Send Teleport Request to all players

 /ChangeTicks {value} - changes the ammount of time the client waits till it pays the next person or buys the next item. {value} is the amount of ticks till the next command